makeitcloudy/makeitcloudy.github.io/_posts/2022-04-15-how-to-configure-mikrotik-openvpn-server-ros6.md

 + the OpenVPN network range is within the 10.0.6.0/24 (here I assume that your router has 5 ethernet interfaces and the virtual interface which is openVPN is the next available network range, still there is another assumption that you are using the 24 network mask here)

 ### Prerequisites

 + DDNS name or static IP address on the WAN interface
 + Mikrotik RB/CCR device
 + the NTP server configured properly, so the time and date is in sync
 + details about the network segments on the other side of the tunnel, to configure the routes properly

 ### Configuration - defining variables

-Open Mikrotik terminal, change variables below if needed, and paste into Mikrotik terminal window.<br>
+Open Mikrotik terminal, change variables below if needed, and paste into Mikrotik terminal window.

 **script does not work if the passwords contains \ *backslash***

 ```shell